ChillinRover/OCR/README.md

 # OCR
-Simple Optical Character Recognition programmed in Matlab
+Simple Optical Character Recognition programmed in Matlab.

 This project was made in scope of the course Neural Computation and Diffuse Systems in the University of Coimbra.
 The objective of this work is to allow a user, in a simple way, to classify a data set of drawn numbers.